Broadband for businesses

 Fibre to the Cabinet is perfect for budget conscious businesses.
 FTTC lines still use low-bandwidth copper lines between your site and your closest cabinet.

-A Fibre to the Premise service runs a fibre cable all the way to your site, meaning you can take advantage of faster speeds and lower latency compared to FTTC
+A Fibre to the Premise service runs a fibre cable all the way to your site, meaning you can take advantage of faster speeds and lower latency compared to FTTC.

-Lower average speeds, Easily corroded, Greater speed fluctuation.
+Lower average speeds and greater speed fluctuation.

 100% of the bandwidth is paid for.
 50Mbps means 50Mbps not 20Mbps.

 Network security is increased because there is no need to share connections.

 Only purchase the data and speed needed with the option to upgrade when business requirements grow.